What is the Difference between Data Science and Data Engineering?

 While the transition between Data Engineering and Data Science is possible, it requires dedication to learning new skills and understanding the nuances of the other role.
 With the right effort and resources, you can successfully make the switch and expand your career opportunities.

-In case you are looking to start a career or shift into data engineering, a professionally certified Data Engineering course can help you get it done in the right way!
+In case you are looking to start a career or shift into data engineering, a professionally certified Big Data and Cloud Analytics Course can help you get it done in the right way!

 Conclusion